dtu-02819-projects-fall2014/Minesweeper/README.md

 # [Minesweeper](https://github.com/MiningPythonGroup/Minesweeper)
-## Tool to analyse the sentiment of youtube comments
+## Tool to analyse the sentiment of youtube comments in Python

 ### I. Authors: